Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

 Cancellations

-I understand that life happens, therefore If you need to cancel or reschedule:
+I understand that life happens; therefore, if you need to cancel or reschedule:

 – For online sessions, I ask for at least 24 hours’ notice